Blendify/blender-manual/blender_docs/manual/compositing/types/distort/plane_track_deform.rst

 Using Image Output
 ------------------

-This can simply be achieved by using the alpha over node.
+This can simply be achieved by using the Alpha Over node.

 .. figure:: /images/compositing_types_distort_plane-track-deform_example-image-output.png